Phone: (603) 271-1106

-Dr. Kathleen Bush is the Program Manager for the Environmental Public Health Tracking Program at New Hampshire’s Department of Health and Human Services.
+Dr. Bush is the Program Manager for the Environmental Public Health Tracking Program at New Hampshire’s Department of Health and Human Services.
 She also serves as support staff for the NH Climate and Health Program.
-Dr. Bush is an environmental epidemiologist, with a Ph.D. in Environmental Health Sciences from the University of Michigan School of Public Health and a B.S. in Biology and Environmental Studies from Hobart and William Smith Colleges.
+Katie is an environmental epidemiologist, with a Ph.D. in Environmental Health Sciences from the University of Michigan School of Public Health and a B.S. in Biology and Environmental Studies from Hobart and William Smith Colleges.
 Her research focuses on the linkages between environmental quality and human health and utilizes a variety of statistical and geospatial methods.

 Office: Boyd Science Center Rm 315